-Personally, we’ve used IPO to make dining reservations, and that was a big jump for crazy-planner me.
-Most of the time, they’ve been able to book perfect reservations for us, so I haven’t looked back.
+Personally, we’ve used IPO to make dining reservations, and that was a big leap for crazy-planner me.
+Most of the time, they’ve been able to book perfect reservations for us, so I don’t have any issues handing over those reigns.
 In 2012, they were also able to secure Pirates League and Albatross Treasure Cruise reservations for the kiddos.
 Those went off without a hitch, too.

 Upon arrival, the great service continues.
 All but once we’ve been greeted by name upon arrival and escorted to the CL floor/building for check-in.
 At the Polynesian, we’ve always been taken to Hawaii via golf cart, which the little ones LOVE!

 Once you arrive, the CL concierge will begin the check-in process, but not before offering a yummy (and always well received after a long drive or flight!) welcome drink.
 There are also kid-friendly versions available for the littles.

 The staff will go over the details of your reservation, answer any questions and get you a welcome packet that includes a welcome letter from the club, a lounge schedule, park times guides and other MyMagic+ and general Walt Disney World information.